 The next day will bring this world trip to an end.
 After a good brunch, Ron drives us back to Jerry’s airstrip and we first have a chat with him, Lucy, and some friends of theirs who came up with a beautifully restored Piper Cub, this old nobility of general aviation.
 I first get dependable 08L from the place where she slept for the night to the beginning of the airstrip which coincides with Jerry’s yard.
 We turn her around to point down the runway, and I, trying to be the nice guy, waste a bit of this already short strip in order not to sandblast the Cub behind me.
 We wave goodbye, full throttle and down we go the strip, faster and faster.

 Only not quite fast enough when we nearly reach the end of the runway.
 But that’s not a problem for such an accomplished pilot as I am now.
-The runway is on top of a pretty high ridge and at the end of the runway the terrain falls off steeply for several hundred feet.
+The runway is on top of a pretty high ridge and at the end of the runway, the terrain falls off steeply for several hundred feet.
 I can use that!
-With under sixty knots one jump over the edge and nose down into the chasm!
+With less than sixty knots one jump over the edge and nose down into the chasm!
 Not really that dramatic, only to gain speed through the dive.
 Getting the speed up to seventy, seventy-five and start climbing.
 No problem.

 Only the crowd that had us waved goodbye, had a different perspective.
 They looked down the runway.
 Trusty 08L reached the end and disappeared.
 Ron told me later that all of them started to breathe again when we reappeared after our dive, flying over the strip, happy 08L rocks her wings and we follow the Dry Creek down to Woodlake, navigate to Porterville, get some gas there and embark on the last leg, climbing to over ten thousand feet to get over the Grape Vine, then slide down all the way from the Gorman VOR into the home port Burbank.